NorskRegnesentral/rSWHAP/README.md

 ## Overview

-The rWHAP package contains a statistical model for Significant Wave Heights (\(H_s\)) using Seal Level Pressure and spatial information as covariates.
+The rSWHAP package contains a statistical model for Significant Wave Heights (\(H_s\)) using Seal Level Pressure and spatial information as covariates.
 This document describes how to install the package and how to fit the statistical model to a sample data set which is included.
 Several diagonostick tools, both numerical and visual, are implemented to state the goodness-of-fit of the statistical model.

-### Installation and loading the rWHAP package
+### Installation and loading the rSWHAP package

-The rWHAP package depends on the following R-packages
+The rSWHAP package depends on the following R-packages

   - *glmnet*
   - *forecast*